-The Executive headteacher will be the decision maker in respect of all low-level concerns; however this may be undertaken in collaboration with the designated safeguarding lead.
+The Executive Director will be the decision maker in respect of all low-level concerns; Which will be undertaken in collaboration with the Director of Schools, Director of Safeguarding and attendance and the Director of Operations.

 Reports about supply staff or contractors will be notified to their employers.